stripe/carbon-removal-source-materials/README.md

 > Appendix to https://stripe.com/newsroom/news/spring-21-carbon-removal-purchases.

 These materials form the basis of our carbon removal purchases.
-We're releasing them to the public, under a CC-0 "Public Domain" license, to promote transparency and knowledge-sharing in the field.
+We're releasing them to the public, under a [Creative Commons CC0](https://creativecommons.org/publicdomain/zero/1.0/) license, to promote transparency and knowledge-sharing in the field.

 In the root of the repo, you'll find: